AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-close-review-task.md

     The **Task comments** dialog is displayed on the right.

     ![](images/task-comments-dialog-editor.png){width="350" align="left"}.
 4. Select **Update task** to take further action on the selected review task.
 5. In the **Update task** dialog, choose one of the following actions:

     - **Reqest a re-review**: Initiates another round of review.
 You can select a different version of the topic for review.
 By default, the latest (or the last-edited) version of the topic or map file sent for review is selected.
 Reviewers who completed the previous review will receive a notification to provide feedback on the updated version.
 Other Reviewers, who haven't marked the review task as complete, are notified about the topic update.

     - **Close review**: Closes the review task.
 The **Update task** button present at the bottom of the Review panel changes to **Closed** and a notification is sent to all users involved in the review task indicating its closure.

+    To adjust the display area, resize the **Update task** dialog vertically by dragging its top or bottom edge.

-    For more details on how review notifications trigger, view [Understanding review notifications](./review-understanding-review-notifications.md).
+    For details on how review notifications trigger, view [Understanding review notifications](./review-understanding-review-notifications.md).

     ![](images/update-task-dialog.png).